kadisonm/obsidian-homework-plugin/README.md

 ## Features:
 - Easy creation of tasks and subjects
+- Creating separate views for work and school.
 - Task due dates and linking to notes
 - Clean and easy to navigate UI